 Ingredients

-1 1/2-2 lbs boneless, skinless chicken thighs (6-8 thighs)
+- 1 ½-2 lbs chicken thighs boneless, skinless (6-8 thighs)

-1/2 teaspoon kosher salt, divided
+- ½ teaspoon kosher salt divided

-2 teaspoons extra virgin olive oil (our basil or garlic oil is awesome here)
+- 2 teaspoons extra virgin olive oil

-1 cup diced onion
+- 1 cup onion diced

-5-6 cloves garlic, minced
+- 5-6 cloves garlic minced

-1 14.5 oz can tomato sauce
+- 1 14.5-oz can tomato sauce

-2 teaspoons Italian Seasoning
+- 2 teaspoons Italian Seasoning

-1 tablespoon balsamic vinegar, divided
+- 1 tablespoon balsamic vinegar divided

-2-3 tablespoons chopped fresh basil
+- 2-3 tablespoons basil fresh, chopped

 Instructions

-Preheat oven to 350.
+- Preheat oven to 350℉.

-To prepare chicken, rinse all pieces in cold water and use a pair of kitchen shears (or clean scissors) to snip off any remaining fat.
+- To prepare chicken, rinse all pieces in cold water and use a pair of kitchen shears (or clean scissors) to snip off any remaining fat.
 Blot dry on paper towels.
-Season one side of chicken with 1/4 teaspoon kosher salt and several cracks of black pepper.
+Season one side of chicken with ¼ teaspoon kosher salt and several cracks of black pepper.

-Heat a large Dutch oven to medium heat.
+- Heat a large Dutch oven to medium heat.
 When hot, add olive oil and make sure it spreads across bottom of pot.
 Place chicken salt side down and cook for 2-3 minutes.
-While it’s cooking, sprinkle remaining 1/4 teaspoon salt plus a few cracks black pepper on other side of chicken.
+While it’s cooking, sprinkle remaining ¼ teaspoon salt plus a few cracks black pepper on other side of chicken.
 Flip chicken pieces and cook for 2-3 minutes.
 Remove chicken and place on a plate.

-Add onions and carrots to pot and cook for 2-3 minutes, add garlic and cook for an additional 30 seconds, or until fragrant.
-Add can of diced tomato (with all the juices), tomato sauce, Italian seasoning, and 1/2 tablespoon balsamic vinegar.
+- Add onions and carrots to pot and cook for 2-3 minutes, add garlic and cook for an additional 30 seconds, or until fragrant.
+Add can of diced tomato (with all the juices), tomato sauce, Italian seasoning, and ½ tablespoon balsamic vinegar.
 Stir ingredients and bring to a simmer.
 Add chicken and all accumulated juices from plate.
 Cover chicken with sauce and cover pot with lid.

-Bake for 1 hour.
-Remove from oven and remove lid.
-Use 2 forks to gently shred shred chicken into large chunks.
-Add remaining 1/2 tablespoon balsamic vinegar and chopped basil.
+- Use 2 forks to gently shred shred chicken into large chunks.
+Add remaining ½ tablespoon balsamic vinegar and chopped basil.
+Stir in heavy cream if desired.
 Add additional kosher salt and pepper to taste.
-Serve over pasta, rice, quinoa, or steamed vegetables, or on french rolls or slider buns and garnish with fresh Parmesan cheese.
-Serves 6.

 Questions & Reviews